ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 User Interface (GUI);
 and
 4) facilitate the continuous development of such NVC assignment software.
-We developed `MAVIS` considering these needs, with the view to providing a reliable system for use by the GB ecology and conservation community, analogous to the Engine for Relevés to Irish Communities Assignment (ERICA) tool [@perrin2018; @perrin2019a] developed for Ireland.
+We developed `RMAVIS` considering these needs, with the view to providing a reliable system for use by the GB ecology and conservation community, analogous to the Engine for Relevés to Irish Communities Assignment (ERICA) tool [@perrin2018; @perrin2019a] developed for Ireland.